About the Dashboard

 The methodology used to determine wastewater Onset vs wastewater Offset using raw target concentrations (not PMMoV Normalized) for individual sites is as follows

-• The offset dates of IAV, RSV, and HMPV wastewater events were identified as the first day after a wastewater onset event for which only 50% of samples during a 14-d look back period have concentrations higher than or equal to 2,000 copies/g.
+• The offset dates of IAV, RSV, HMPV, and EV-D68 wastewater events were identified as the first day after a wastewater onset event for which only 50% of samples during a 14-d look back period have concentrations higher than or equal to 2,000 copies/g.
 When one of these signals is in offset, it is assign a ‘LOW’ categorization.

 How do I interpret SARS-CoV-2 variant results?